sammyhenningsson/shaf/doc/CUSTOMIZATIONS.md

 ```

 Then, when your controller actions are using `respond_with some_resource_object`.
 Your client's will be able to choose if they would like the response to be formatted as `application/hal+json` or `application/vnd.siren+json` (by setting the `Accept` header correspondingly).

+#### Authenticators
+##### The HTTP authentication framework
+Authentication with HTTP works by using the _Authorization_ header.
+It's value is made up of two parts - a scheme and credentials.

+All authenticators must be subclasses of `Shaf::Authenticator::Base`
+TODO